xp44mm/Notebook/Compilers/left-left.md

 -   *Semantic* errors include type mismatches between operators and operands, e.g., the return of a value in a Java method with result type void.

 -   *Logical* errors can be anything from incorrect reasoning on the part of the programmer to the use in a C program of the assignment operator = instead of the comparison operator ==.
-The program containing = may be well formed; however, it may not reflect the programmer’s intent.
+The program containing = may be well formed; however, it may not reflect the programmer's intent.

 The precision of parsing methods allows syntactic errors to be detected very efficiently.
 Several parsing methods, such as the LL and LR methods, detect an error as soon as possible; that is, when the stream of tokens from the lexical analyzer cannot be parsed further according to the grammar for the language.
 More precisely, they have the *viable-prefix property*, meaning that they detect that an error has occurred as soon as they see a prefix of the input that cannot be completed to form a string in the language.